NSGC Special Interest Group Grant Awards

 Psychiatric SIG Grant Award

-The Psychiatric SIG created a grant award to support genetic counseling students' research projects that have themes relevant to psychiatric genetic counseling.
+The Psychiatric SIG created a grant award in 2008 to support genetic counseling students' research projects with themes relevant to psychiatric genetic counseling.
 The award amount will depend upon the SIG budget but typically ranges from $250-$600.

 Public Health SIG Grant Award